Senior Lecturer / Programme Leader

 I completed my undergraduate studies in politics at the University of Manchester before switching to History for my MA.
 After 5 years working in the steel industry for Corus/TATA , I returned to Manchester in 2010 to complete my doctoral studies on the development of British cities in the post-war, where I taught for four years and was employed as a research assistant .
 I was awarded my PhD in the summer of 2014 and moved to Lincoln in the same year.

-In terms of teaching I am responsible for the modern survey course at level one and maintain an interesting all aspects of modern Europe from the eighteenth century onwards.
+In terms of teaching I am responsible for the modern survey course at level one and maintain an interest in all aspects of modern Europe from the eighteenth century onward.
 I also teach the survey historiography course ‘New Directions’ at level two alongside ‘Accessing Ordinary Lives’ which deals with methods of enquiry in modern history.
 At level three I teach the urban history module ‘The City and the Citizen’ and I am interested in the way the development of the city over the last 200 years has produced new social and cultural forms.

 Programme Leader: Cert HE History